vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 ```

 ## Distribute Complexity
-Code structure is improved by distributing complexity into multiple Code Containers while balancing with total complexity as secondary priority.
+Code structure is improved by distributing complexity into multiple Code Containers.
+Local complexity is prioritized over total complexity.

 Code Container complexity is defined by the time needed by programmer to be able to understand, navigate and modify the Code Container.
 This time is directly proportional to